apollo-business-automation/cp4ba-manual-deployment/README.md

 Based on https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/22.0.2?topic=cpbaf-business-automation-studio
 You need to setup permissions for your users.
 Before that you need to add cpfsadmin user to Zen to be able to follow step 3 in the Docs.
+(TODO remove when done automatically by Zen)
 ```bash
 # Get password of zen initial admin
 zen_admin_password=`oc get secret admin-user-details -n cp4ba-dev -o jsonpath='{.data.initial_admin_password}' | base64 -d`